 – $69 / 52 Euros: Miscellaneous (usually coffee for the workers)

 GRAND TOTAL: $8869 / 6715 Euros

-We were initially anticipating extra costs of just $6,600 / 5,000 Euros, so having to put an extra $2,300 / 1,715 Euros on the table didn’t feel good at all, especially since we still have to purchase most of the furniture and we’ve kind of hit the bottom of our money bucket.
+We were initially anticipating extra costs of just $6,600 / 5,000 Euros, so having to put an extra $2,300 / 1,715 Euros on the table didn’t feel good at all, especially since we still had a lot of other purchases to make, including most of the furniture.

 How does the apartment look like now?

-I didn’t manage to take any high quality photos of the place yet, but my wife did some nice before/after shots on her mobile phone and even though the quality of the images is pretty poor (and the place is still pretty dusty), it shows the huge improvement our apartment has seen over the few months.
+I didn’t take any high quality photos of the apartment after it was finished, but my wife did some nice before/after shots on her mobile phone and even though the quality of the images is pretty poor (and the place is still pretty dusty), it shows the huge improvement our apartment has seen over the two months months.
 And I promise it looks even better in reality!

 So here are the before and after shots of the apartment renovation here in Romania: